-Though we have no point-and-click interface to download multiple maps, bulk delivery by county, State, geographic rectangle (lat/lng bounding box), or the entire product series is possible through four other mechanisms.
+We have no point-and-click interface to download multiple maps, but bulk delivery by county, State, geographic rectangle (lat/lng bounding box), or the entire product series is offered through four other mechanisms.
 There is no charge for these services, though the customer bears the portable drive and shipping costs of option 2.
 Options 3 and 4 provide mechanisms for keeping a private file set current.

 1. We can email you a custom script for multiple downloads.
 This script requires your computer to have the wget utility, which is open source and free.
 We recommend this option for 1,000 or fewer maps, though it will work for any number of maps given enough time.
 For more details, send a message describing your requirements to firstname.lastname@example.org.
 Please include which product(s) (US Topo or HTMC) you want, and your area of interest.
 This script is not general-purpose software, but is a batch file for a specific area such as a State, county, or geographic rectangle.

 2. If you ship us a portable disk drive with prepaid return shipping, we will load the drive with maps and return it to you.
 We recommend this option for more than 1,000 files, up to the entire map collection.
 For more details, send a message describing your requirements (including product type and area of interest) to email@example.com